zerodayshack/SPAdetection/README.md

 #
 This repository contains the code to replicate the work

-_Multi-objective search to detect Software Performance anti-patterns (SPAs)_
+_Multi-objective search to detect Software Performance anti-patterns (SPAs)_ B. Russo, M. Camilli, A. Janes.
+A. Avritzer

 # SPA detection
-Execute NSGA-II to determine the optimal values of the parameters of the detection algorithms.
+Execute the multi-objective genetic algorithm NSGA-II to determine the optimal values of the parameters of detection algorithms.
 It also provide the SPA instances.
+Detection algorithms are defined per single Software Performance Antipattern (SPA).
+Compares the resulting algorithms with the ones determined with a random search.

 # Project structure
 ```